-The Auditing Standards shall be commonly applied in all the audits.
-However, this Standard has been established as a standard that is separated from the current Auditing Standards and the Quality Control Standard for Audit (hereinafter referred to as the "Quality Control Standard") since, (i) as stated above, this Standard would be applied to the audits of specific companies, and (ii) it would be more understandable for the auditors if the requirements to address risk of fraud were organized in one standard.
+The Auditing Standards shall commonly be applied in all audits.
+However, this Standard has been established as a standard that is separate from current Auditing Standards and the Quality Control Standard for Audit (hereinafter referred to as the "Quality Control Standard") since, (i) as stated above, this Standard would be applied to the audits of the publicly traded companies, and (ii) it would be more understandable for auditors if the requirements to address the risks of fraud were organized in one standard.

-This Standard constitutes generally accepted auditing standards, and would be applied by the auditors together with the Auditing Standards and Quality Control Standard.
-Also, it is necessary for the auditors to apply this Standard together with the Auditing Standard Committee Statements (ASCSs) and a Quality Control Standard Committee Statement (QCSCS), prepared by the Japanese Institute of Certified Public Accountants (JICPA), in an integrated manner.
+This Standard is part of the generally accepted auditing standards in Japan (J-GAAS), together with the Auditing Standards and Quality Control Standard, when application of this Standard is required by the relevant laws and regulations.
+In addition, it is necessary for auditors to apply in an integrated manner this Standard together with the Auditing Standard Committee Statements (ASCSs) and the Quality Control Standard Committee Statement (QSCS) prepared by the Japanese Institute of Certified Public Accountants (JICPA).

 II.
-Effective date and other concerns
+Effective date and other

-- 1. This Standard is effective for the audits of financial statements for the periods ending on or after March 31, 2014, except the third part of this Standard, "Audit firm's quality control to address risks of fraud," which is effective on or after October 1, 2013. - 2.
-JICPA is requested to promptly revise ASCSs and a QCSCS that will be necessary to implement this Standard in practice, followed by consultation with the relevant parties in due process.
+- This Standard is effective for the audits of financial statements for periods ending on or after March 31, 2014, except for the third part of this Standard, "Audit firm's quality control to address risks of fraud," which is effective on or after October 1, 2013. - 2.
+The JICPA is requested to promptly revise the ASCSs and a QCSCS as necessary to implement this Standard in practice, after consultation with the relevant parties in due process.